-This project will assist both the project partners and the researchers at NASA Climate Sciences Division by expanding on the knowledge associated with the detection of overshooting tops.
-Thus by nature of the scope of this initial term the project falls most directly into the Weather application area.
-However, the themes of ecological forecasting and disasters are arguably the inspiring source on which the project is grounded and subsequent terms might be better classified within these application areas.
+This project will assist both the project partner and the researchers at NASA Climate Sciences Division by expanding on the knowledge associated with the detection of overshooting tops.
+Thus, by nature of the scope of this initial term, the project falls most directly into the Weather application area.
+However, the application areas of ecological forecasting and disasters are the inspiring source on which the project is grounded and subsequent terms might be better classified within these application areas.

 III.
 Methodology

-Pixel directories which spanned from 2005 – 2013 were acquired from this Hazardous Storm Event Database.
+Pixel directories, which spanned from 2005 – 2013, were acquired from this Hazardous Storm Event Database.
 Each row in the data corresponded to a pixel that had been classified from the SEVIRI images as an OT by the detection algorithm mentioned in the introduction.
 The rows were set up with 7 columns with the following information:

-Column 1: YYYY-MM-DD-HHmm, Y=4 digit year, M=month of year, D=day of month, HHmm=time of satellite scan in UTC
+Column 1: YYYY-MM-DD-HHmm; HHmm=time of satellite scan in UTC

 Column 2-3: Latitude/Longitude of pixel with storm detection